 Pre-heat your oven to 375°F (190°C/170°C fan-forced).

 Just before the pears have finished baking make the crumble topping.
-Add the rolled oats, almond meal and brown sugar to a bowl and mix well, ensuring you get all the lumps out of the almond meal and brown sugar.
+Add the rolled oats, almond meal and brown sugar to a bowl and mix well.
+Try using a whisk to help get all the lumps out.
 Melt the butter in a microwave and add it to the crumble topping.
 Mix well.

 How to serve

 This baked fruit crumble is best served warm from the oven.
-Fabulous on its own, or with some of my sour cream ice cream, vanilla ice cream or my vegan custard (that does Not taste like vegan custard, even my husband couldn't tell the difference!)
+Fabulous on its own or with some of my sour cream ice cream or vanilla ice cream.

 This crumble is best eaten fresh from the oven.
 It will keep covered in the fridge for up to three days but the topping may start to go a little soggy over time.